Chinawal

-Chinawal is a village in the Jalgaon district of Maharashtra state, India.
-It is situated at the foothills of the Satpura range in a generally hot and dry climate.
-The densely populated village is surrounded by the flat land and nutrient-rich black soil.
+Chinawal is a village in the Jalgaon district of Maharashtra state, India, in the foothills of the Satpura range with a generally hot and dry climate.

-The flora and fauna of Chinawal have been impacted by the human habitation and cultivation of the land, but non-human life like neem trees, tree squirrels and graculas can still be found in and around the village.
-Using modern methods of the agriculture and agronomic practices, villagers of the Chinawal village have achieved a high growth rate of agriculture produce especially of bananas which is noted by the Government of Maharashtra and various other institutions.

-Chinawal is also known for its educational facilities.
-It has Marathi, Urdu and English medium schools which offer education from the kindergarten up to higher secondary school, and which is facilitated by the students' accommodations and school buses.

-The 'vangyache bharit' loving villagers also favor urad dal, shev bhaji, puran poli and kheer in their dishes.
+The local environment includes neem trees, tree squirrels and graculas in and around the village.

 Geography

 Chinawal village is located at 21.1962°N 75.9267°E in Raver tahsil and Jalgaon district of Maharashtra state of India.
 It has an average elevation of 246 metres (810 feet) from the sea level.
 It is situated at the foothills of Satpura range which is in the north-east region of Deccan Traps and Khandesh.
 Landscape surrounding village is approximately flat, free of dikes and hills.
 The loam to clayey soil is of volcanic origin which contain poor to moderate organic carbon and nitrogen, poor amount of phosphorus and high to very high amount of potassium.
 Level of soil salinity and alkalinity is very low, hence non-agricultural land is almost non-existent.
 Such volcanic ash rich soil is well-suited for the cultivation of cotton and banana crops.
 Naturally occurring neem trees are often grown in controlled way for the shade in hot summer.
 Landscape of Chinawal village, street sides and borders of the farm lands are chiefly dotted with these neem trees.